This tutorial demonstrates how to fix the #NAME error in Excel and Google Sheets.

 Cell or Range Reference Misspelled

-Similar to function, it can also happen that a range or a cell in the function arguments is misspelled.
+It can also happen that a range or a cell in the function arguments is misspelled.

 In this case, instead of B2:C7, the range is BB:C7.
 To correct this, you can correct it to B2:C7 manually.
-However, it is recommended that you select a range while typing the formula or use the function dialog box.
+However, it is recommended that you select the range while typing the formula or use the function dialog box.
 This way, you won’t have a chance to misspell a range.

 Named Range Misspelled

 Now, if you manually type the named range in the formula, you can easily misspell it.
 In this case, instead of products, there is productss named range as a function parameter (with double s).

-To avoid this, when entering the argument, type several first words of the named range, and choose from the offered values.
+To avoid this, when entering the argument, type several letters of the named range, and choose from the offered values.

-Text Entered as Function Argument Without Double Quotes
+Text Entered Without Double Quotes

-Fix the #NAME Error in Google Sheets
+#NAME Error in Google Sheets